-Ella Miron-Spektor is a Senior Lecturer of Organizational Psychology at the Faculty of Industrial Engineering and Management, Technion—Israel Institute of Technology.
+Ella Miron-Spektor is Associate Professor of Organizational Psychology at the Faculty of Industrial Engineering and Management, Technion—Israel Institute of Technology.
 She received her Ph.D. from the Technion, and held a post-doctoral position at Tepper School of Business, Carnegie Mellon University.
 Prior to her arrival to the Technion she was a faculty member at the Psychology Department in Bar-Ilan University.
-Her research interests include: creativity and innovation, organizational and team learning, paradoxes, and emotions.
+Her research interests include creativity and innovation, organizational and team learning, paradoxes, and emotions.
 Her work has been published in leading journals, such as the Academy of Management Journal, Journal of Applied Psychology, Organization Science, Harvard Business Review, Organizational Behavior and Human Decision Processes, and Journal of Organizational Behavior.
 She is currently serving as the academic head of the Entrepreneurship Minor at the Technion, and as a member of the editorial boards of Organization Science and Journal of Organizational Behavior.
-Ella received grants from the National Science Foundation (NSF) and from the European Commission (Marie Curie) to study processes that foster team learning and innovation.
-Her 2011 paper titled “The effect of conformists and attentive-to-detail members on team innovation: Reconciling the innovation paradox” (with Erez & Naveh) received the 2011 best paper award of the Innovation Management competition in EBS Business School.
-In addition she has won many teaching, best reviewer and best paper awards.
+Ella received grants from the National Science Foundation (NSF), Israel Science Foundation (ISF), and from the European Commission (Marie Curie) to study processes that foster learning and innovation.
+In addition, she has won many teaching, best reviewer, and best paper awards.

 Miron-Spektor, E., Ingram, A., Keller, J., Smith, W., & Lewis, M.W.
 (In press).
 Microfoundations of organizational paradox: The problem is how we think about the problem.
 Academy of Management Journal.